A blood sample taken by needle from a vein

-You may be instructed to fast for 10 to 12 hours prior to this test.
+You may be instructed to fast for 10 to 12 hours prior to this test; only water is permitted.

 Homocysteine is an amino acid that is typically present in very small amounts in all cells of the body.
 That is because the body normally converts homocysteine into other products quickly.
 Since vitamins B6, B12, and folate are necessary to metabolize homocysteine, increased levels of the amino acid may be a sign of deficiency in those vitamins.
 This test determines the level of homocysteine in the blood and/or urine.

 Elevated homocysteine may also be related to a higher risk for coronary heart disease, stroke, peripheral vascular disease (fatty deposits in peripheral arteries), and hardening of the arteries (atherosclerosis).
-Several mechanisms have been proposed for how homocysteine leads to cardiovascular disease (CVD) risk, including damaging blood vessel walls and supporting the formation of inappropriate blood clots, but direct links haven not been confirmed.
+High levels of homocysteine increase the risk of blood clot formation in vessels and may lead to heart attack and stroke.
+Several mechanisms have been proposed for how homocysteine leads to cardiovascular disease (CVD) risk, but direct links haven not been confirmed.
 There are also several studies that indicate no benefit or lowering of CVD risk with folic acid and B vitamin supplements.
 So far, the American Heart Association does not consider it a major risk factor for heart disease.

 How is it used?

-The homocysteine test may be used a few different ways:
+The homocysteine test may be used the following ways:

-- A health practitioner may order a homocysteine test to determine if a person has a vitamin B12 or folate deficiency.
+- A healthcare practitioner may order a homocysteine test to determine if a person has a vitamin B12 or folate deficiency.
 The homocysteine concentration may be elevated before B12 and folate tests are abnormal.
-Some health practitioners may recommend homocysteine testing in malnourished individuals, the elderly, who often absorb less vitamin B12 from their diet, and individuals with poor nutrition, such as drug or alcohol addicts.
+Some healthcare practitioners may recommend homocysteine testing in malnourished individuals, the elderly, who often absorb less vitamin B12 from their diet, and individuals with poor nutrition, such as drug or alcohol addicts.

 - Homocysteine may be ordered as part of a screen for people at high risk for heart attack or stroke.
 It may be useful in someone who has a family history of coronary artery disease but no other known risk factors, such as smoking, high blood pressure, or obesity.
 However, the exact role that homocysteine plays in the progression of cardiovascular disease has not been established, so the utility of the screening test continues to be questioned.
 Routine screening, such as that done for total cholesterol, has not been recommended.